 Luckily, my mother didn’t touch my cards and I eventually retrieved them.
 The reason cards are worth so much money today is because of moms who tossed out their kids’ collections while they were away.

 I became more interested in politics back then and was involved in student government.
 I’m sorry to say, my first presidential vote in 1972 was for Richard Nixon.
-I was a Republican for a long time, until I was drummed out of the party for supporting John Vinich for U.S. Senate in 1988.
+I was a Republican for a long time, until I was drummed out of the party for supporting a Democrat, John Vinich for U.S. Senate, in 1988.
+Wyoming is one of those states where you can change party affiliation at the polls and switch back the same day.
 Turns out, I probably was a Democrat all along.

 Phase 3 – 1980s, started working – I got my first job and coincidentally, there was a resurgence in sports card collecting.
 I don’t know what started it all then, but some tipping point caused mostly guys to dig out their collections – myself included.